squonk4303/latent-space-visualizer/README.md

 ## Build Instructions (Style 1)

-A simple command-by-command guide to installing and running the program from a unix system with git and python already installed.
+A simple command-by-command guide to installing and running the program from a unix system with [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Python](https://www.python.org/downloads/) already installed.

 ```sh
 $ # Clone repository and navigate inside